OpenCashDAO/contracts/README.md

 | 4 | Funding UTXO | Change pure BCH |

-### Execute Proposal Contracts
+### ExecuteProposal.cash

-#### AddThreads.cash
-The AddThreads contract allows anyone to add new authorizedThreadNFTs to the Upgradable Project Contract.
-The contract ensures that the new threads are valid and updates the project's authorizedThreadNFTs accordingly.

-#### RemoveThreads.cash
-The RemoveThreads contract allows anyone to remove authorizedThreadNFTs from the Upgradable Project Contract.
-The contract ensures that the removal is valid and updates the project's authorizedThreadNFTs accordingly.

-#### ReplaceThreads.cash
-The ReplaceThreads contract allows anyone to replace authorizedThreadNFTs in the Upgradable Project Contract.
-The contract ensures that the replacement is valid and updates the project's authorizedThreadNFTs accordingly.
+The ExecuteProposal contract allows anyone to execute a proposal.
+The contract ensures that the proposal is valid and updates the project's authorizedThreadNFTs accordingly.

-#### FailProposal.cash
-Disables the proposal and allows anyone to take the commitmentDeposit back.
+ - **execute** The Execute function.
+ - **completeOrFail** The CompleteOrFail function.

 ## Upgradable Contract